LiveisFpv/LiveisFPV-ID/readme.md

   - Frontend calls `/api/oauth/{provider}?redirect_url=<encoded URL>`.
   - Backend validates redirect_url against `ALLOWED_REDIRECT_URLS`, embeds it into the signed state and redirects to provider.
   - After callback, backend sets the refresh cookie and redirects (307) to that redirect_url or returns JSON with access token.
-  - Frontend calls `/api/auth/refresh` with credentials: include to obtain an access_token.
+  - Frontend calls `/api/auth/refresh` with `credentials: 'include'` to obtain an access_token.

 ## Swagger